btbristow/tutorials/certbot-with-cloudflare.md

 On your NAS, create directories for Certbot.
 Then, add your Cloudflare API token to the Certbot configuration file.

-> **Note**: These steps use `sudo` to create folders and files with an octal permission of `600`.
-You can apply less restrictive permissions, but warnings may appear when you run Certbot.
+> **Note**: These steps use `sudo` to create `root`-owned folders with `700` permissions.
+You can use less restrictive permissions for easier access, but Certbot may show warnings if you change ownership.

 1. Create Certbot directories: